Section A: Enrollment, Aid and College Life

 Transfer Student Admission

-Students transferring from other colleges are required to submit an admissions application, provide a non-refundable application fee, and complete the COMPASS placement exam if math and/or English was not completed at a previous college or university.
+Students transferring from other colleges are required to submit an admissions application and pay a non-refundable application fee.
 Transfer students are required to participate in orientation before they may register for classes.

 If a student intends to use previously earned credits toward a program at Clark College, an official transcript of their college records must be sent to Enrollment Services at the time of application for admission.
+Students may use previous coursework or course placement to meet the prerequisite for English and or Mathematics.
+Please visit www.clark.edu/assessment for additional information.
 All admission materials become the property of the college and will not be returned to the student or forwarded to another institution.

 Returning Student Admission